Sriram-bb63/Password-generator/README.md

 # Password-generator
-This is a password generator which uses the random module in python
+Made with python by extensively using random module.

+Gets the number of different types of characters required and prints out a password matching the user's inputs.